cdtinney/spune/README.md

 To stop a running development server, use `Ctrl+C` to gracefully shut it down.

-If you use `Ctrl+Z`, you will have to manually kill the old processes to free up the ports.
+If you accidentally use `Ctrl+Z`, you will have to manually kill the old processes to free up the ports.
 This can be done via finding the process IDs (PIDs):

 ```